rails/rails/guides/source/active_support_core_extensions.md

 {a: 1}.with_indifferent_access.except("a") # => {}
 ```

-There's also the bang variant `except!` that removes keys in the very receiver.
+There's also the bang variant `except!` that removes keys in the receiver.

 NOTE: Defined in `active_support/core_ext/hash/except.rb`.